Next-Interactive/changelog-generator/README.md

 Installation
 ------

-*TODO: We could automate that when we commit with a CI to automatically update the `CHANGELOG.md`.*
+*TODO: We could automate with a CI to automatically update the `CHANGELOG.md` on a push | PR*

 First you need NodeJS to commit on this project.
 I advise you to use [nvm](https://github.com/creationix/nvm) to manage `node` version on your computer.